-Alastair– Do not be a dick, bring people here.
+Alastair– Don’t be a dick, bring people here.

 A good message don’t be a dick.

-Can we all agree that is your message to South Africa, is to not be a dick.
+Can we all agree that your message to South Africa is not to be a dick.
 Just kidding.

 Alastair– But really we all believe from the bottom of our hearts that we live in the best country in the world, everyone should be proud to be South African.